jerjunkel/AC3.2-NSURLSession/README.md

 1. The `InstaCat` struct has been moved into its own file
 2. The code used to retrieve `URL` info and parse `Data` into `InstaCat` has been moved into its own class, `InstaCatFactory`
 3. `InstaCatFactory` communicates publicly through the class function `makeInstaCats(fileName:)`, which accepts a `String` parameter that represents the name of the file that contains our `json`
-  4. Since we want to treat our factory as a "black box", we make functions we used last time to be `fileprivate`, meaning the scope of those functions are limited to the `.swift` file they are in.
+  4. Since we want to treat our factory as a "black box", we make some of the functions we used last time to be `fileprivate`, meaning the scope of those functions are limited to the `.swift` file they are in.

 > #### *The more you know*: The Singleton